-1. Insert a coin or similar object into the slot on the plug and turn 1/4-turn in either direction to remove.
+1. Insert the provided removal tool (on the accessory holder) or a coin into the slot on the plug and turn 1/4-turn in either direction to remove.
 It may be necessary to rotate the visor until the plug drops away from the opening.
 When not in use, place the plug in the provided holder.

-2. Insert the end of the storage accessory into the visor opening and turn 1/4-turn in either direction until the accessory snaps into place.
-For best results, ensure the open end of the accessory is facing away from the windshield.

-3. Reverse the procedure to remove the accessory and replace the cap or change to a different accessory.
+- 2. Remove the accessory from the holder and insert the end of the storage accessory into the visor opening.
+Turn 1/4-turn in either direction until the accessory snaps into place.
+For best results, ensure the open end of the accessory is facing away from the windshield. - 3.
+Reverse the procedure to remove the accessory and replace the cap or change to a different accessory.